 California is among the best places in the country to be an employee.
 While both federal and state law provide protections for workers, California’s statutes go further than federal law and the laws of most other states.
 If you are not being paid fairly, it is possible your employer is breaking the law.
-At Frontier, our Los Angeles wage & hour violation lawyers can help you identify if you have a case and work with you to obtain the best possible outcome for your situation.
+At Frontier, our Los Angeles wage & hour violation lawyers can help you identify if you have a case and work with you to obtain the best possible outcome for your employment law dispute.

 Some of the most common wage and hour protections for California employees include:

-Federal law sets the minimum wage for most employees at $7.25 per hour, but California sets the bar higher.
+The Federal law sets the minimum wage for most employees at $7.25 per hour, but California sets the bar higher.
 For most employers with 25 or fewer employees, the California minimum wage is $10.50 per hour as of 2018.
 For larger employers, the minimum is $11.00 per hour.

 In some areas, local law requires higher wages.
 For example, in Los Angeles County, small employers must pay at least $12.00 per hour.
 Those with 26 or more employees are required to pay at least $13.25 per hour.

 For updated minimum wage information, please contact us directly.

 The federal Fair Labor Standards Act (FLSA) does not require an employer to offer breaks or meal periods.
 However, California law is much stricter.
 In California, non-exempt (hourly) employees are entitled to a meal break of at least 30 minutes and one paid 10-minute rest period if they work longer than 5 hours.

 The meal period requirement may be waived for employees who work between 5-6 hours, but only by mutual agreement.
 And, the meal break cannot be waived if the shift is longer than 6 hours.
 Additional breaks and rest periods are required for longer shifts and are determined by the number of hours worked.